Updated on August 4, 2023

 The first person in the history of online video to reach 1 million subscribers is Fred Figglehorn, the chipmunk-voiced YouTuber and Internet star.
 In less than a year, he has passed every filmmaker, artist, cute dog and silly cat on YouTube.

 On April 24, 2005, YouTube co-founder Jawed Karim posted the very first video to YouTube.
-It was an 18-second clip titled ”Me at the Zoo“, showing Karim at the San Diego Zoo standing in front of the elephants and talking about their trunks.
+It was an 18-second clip titled ”Me at the Zoo“, showing Karim at the San Diego Zoo standing in front of the elephants and discussing their trunks.

 About the YouTube History Timeline